jeffpar/pcjs.v1/disks/pcx86/games/microsoft/adventure/README.md

 {% include machine.html id="ibm5150" %}

-NOTE: You cannot use the PCjs "Save" feature to save a copy of a copy-protected diskette, because PCjs can save only standard DOS-formatted disk images.
+NOTE: The PCjs "Save" feature will not create a usable copy of a copy-protected diskette.
+That feature works only with standard disk formats.

 For more classic PC software experiences, see the PCjs collection of [IBM PC Application Demos](/apps/pcx86/).